kanwardeepika91/old-delete-vue-js-node-js-express-mysql/README.md

       #AWS_ACCOUNT_ID: ""

 NOTE: while creating codebuild , Create a role and add permissions related to ECR to the role created for AWSCodeBuild- EC2InstanceProfileForImageBuilderECRContainerBuilds
+While creating codepipeline - create a role and then add this role to codebuild to give permissions for codebuild to codepipeline